Health plan SIUs find deep learning models for fraud detection provide advantages over rules-based tools.

 - Extends capabilities of identifying relationships in the data to find hidden, previously unknown schemes

 The benefits provided by deep learning models go a long way towards your compliance goals, including FWA prevention.
 But making a move like this, along with its associated mindset shift, can also feel like a gamble.
 The perceived risks associated with upgrading your FWA solution are largely centered around the discomfort of change for users and concerns about wasted resources.
-But conserving resources – time, effort and expertise – is exactly what a deep learning-powered fraud detection solution helps accomplish.
+But conserving resources – time, effort and expertise – is exactly what a modern approach to anti-FWA helps accomplish.

 And, for those SIU teams that have invested heavily in a rules-based tool and value its reliability and familiarity, that effort is not lost.
-As an integrative platform, Pareo allows you to easily connect this resource as another useful data input that Pareo Fraud: Detection can leverage to improve the precision of results more quickly.
+As an integrative platform, Pareo allows you to connect outside tools to take advantage of their niche functionality without losing data access.

 Finally, as the only solution for the SIU that seamlessly integrates overall payment integrity efforts, Pareo Fraud can help you quickly covert detection results to leads or cases, communicate relevant information back-and-forth with the audit function, and refer honest billing mistakes for provider education.
 This ability to maximize recoveries and avoidance at the most optimized cost end-to-end is unique to Pareo and ensures this solution proves valuable for all stakeholders – both internal resources and network providers.